Programs

 Reception following lecture

-Special note: For those who were at the Richard Phillips presentation or heard about his health emergency, we want you to know that he is OK.
-We will be working with Mr. Phillips and the Kalamazoo Institute of Arts to explore rescheduling.
+Special note: Mr. Phillips’ talk is rescheduled for Tuesday, February 25, 2025 at 10 am.
+For those who were at the Richard Phillips presentation or heard about his health emergency, we want you to know that he is OK.
 Thanks to Richard for coming back to sign art.
 Thank you to KIA staff for their support and amazing response.
-We will keep you posted.

 Detroit artist Richard Phillips started painting while in prison with a mail order watercolor set: landscapes, portraits of famous people, jazz musicians, and more, eventually creating over 400 paintings.